ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

             - 37M amount of children between ages 4 - 10 - in US
             - Established companies  -> Note of validation of  existing pain since other companies are trying to solve the same problem
             - What about your service that you do the best at that will motivate and encourage your demographic to use it?
+            - Demand:
             - Solution:

     Bad:
-        - Lens filter app to socially filter information
+        - Lens filter app to socially filter information from the crowd
+        - Problem: People make poor decisions and need the crowd to supplement their understanding and decisions
-        - Problem:
+        - They limit perspective
         - XM have trouble filtering information and making a decision
+        - Demand:
         - Why now?

     - Why does the world need your product?